9 Money Saving Hacks and Tips for Booking Airplane Flights

 4. Consider booking a stopover fare for free flights or hotels.

-Don’t stay in the airport during a layover.
+Don’t stay at the airport during a layover.
 As implied by the name, a stopover fare is a flight you take when you stop at the layover.
 Typically these layovers last more than 24 hours, but most can be stretched for up to five days.
 This means you get a mini vacation on the way to your destination!
 The savings vary, but they have the potential to cover the cost of your hotel if you book as a package.

 You may be asking, “Why would the airline allow this?”
 The reason you can score such hot deals on these types of airfares is that the airline wants to encourage tourism where they’re based.
 Tourists might end up shopping, dining, and hopefully (revisiting) the destination via their airline in the future, creating customer loyalty – which also makes them more money in the long run.